 An important feature of data analytics is that it enables companies to determine how well they are likely to perform over time.
 Evaluating historical data alongside forward-looking financial statements can assemble a forecast that considers potential variations over time.
 Additionally, unlike the static reports used for accounting, data analytics offers dynamic analysis.
 This means a user can follow their train of thought and query the data for answers.
 A customized dashboard presents high-level summary information that the user can click on to drill down all the way to the underlying transactions for answers they seek.

 Easily identify and manage costs and revenues

-Data analytics works with ERP data and the information from income statements, balance sheet, and cash flow.
+Data analytics works with ERP data and the information forms income statements, balance sheet, cash flow statements and budgets.

 In addition to these reports, Phocas displays financial data in trial balance mode so the user can see a list of closing balances on accounts on a certain date to help locate errors.
 With Phocas, a Profit and Loss statement can compare current to previous, current to budget, or current to previous to budget for greater insight.
 A customizable executive dashboard can present a wide variety of metrics, such as Return on Assets (ROA) to determine if you are using assets efficiently?

 Here is a short list of some finance KPIs and metrics that are easily attainable using Phocas Financial Statements solution:

 - Gross Profit Margin: This KPI tracks how much profit your company is generating on each dollar of revenue after all direct costs associated with manufacturing.
 The higher your Gross Profit Margin, the more income you retain from each dollar of sales.
 This KPI enables you to measure the efficiency of production.